-The patterns that should be examined include both those that exist along highways today and those that are emerging.
+The patterns that should be examined include both those that exist in the corridor today and those that are emerging throughout the corridor.

 • Rural: Low-density Residential - Over time, single family homes have been constructed on large tracts of land.
-Many of these structures are not visible from highways, but the private driveways that provide access to them give an indication of the number that exist within areas that otherwise appear vacant.
+Many of these structures are not visible from the highway, but the private driveways that provide access to them give an indication of the number that exist within areas that otherwise appear vacant.